rubenciranni/option-pricing-cuda/README.md

 ### Grid Search

 The Hyperparams class that we have analyzed in the previous section is made to effectively and rapidly create more instances of the same backend to test multiple hyperparameter combinations.
 In this section, we take this idea to its limit, by defining a procedure that **at compile time**, produces exponentially many instances of a template class, to make testing as easy as possible.
 Since we are working at compile time, we must make use of Macros and, in particular, X macros.
 X Macros are a powerful tool that C++ employs to reduce dependencies among files.
 In this section, we are not going to explore how X Macros work, but I'd be happy to explain them to you if you really want to know (contact Luigi).
+Basically, they are macros that takes parameters.

 To begin our analysis, let us split our problem ("implement a grid search method for our prooject") into simpler subproblems.
 These subproblems are:
 1. **Define hyperparams instances.** First, we need to define instances of the Hyperparams class.
 These instances will be used to parametrize our backends.